Day of the Dead bread, or pan de muerto, is an authentic and sweet tradition throughout Mexico and several other

 How To Decorate Day Of The Dead Bread

-Certain commonalities exist across all Day of the Dead bread recipes, although there are plenty of variances.
+Authentic Day of the Dead bread, or pan de muerto, share certain commonalities, although there are plenty of variances.
 Some recipes stir a little anise into the dough.
 Others glaze the baked bread with colored sugar.
 But all of them tend to decorate the top of the loaf with some sort of symbolic shape, such as a bone for a lost soul, tears to express sorrow, or any other soulful expression.

 Day of the Dead Bread